velara3/WebApp/README.md

 // (or the directory where your typescript files are located)
 // and compile them into builded javascript files in the same directory
 // using the same name as the typescript file but with a js extension
+// your html pages should reference the javascript file

 const sourceDirectory = "./public/";
 const glob = new Glob('*.ts');